kireerik/refo/README.md

 PDF files are saved to the root of the `staticDirectory` by default.
 You can modify this behaviour with a custom `getFileNamePrefixum` function.

 ### JSON handler
+The JSON handler is a standalone package.
+It is mainly useful to handle resume related data, but you can use it for anything else too.

-The JSON handler can be used as you can see in the example ([asset/resume/getHandledJson.js](https://github.com/kireerik/refo/blob/ec14756dc0046ff7c007e0af1200f39678e3e632/example/asset/resume/getHandledJson.js#L9)) as well.
+You can use it as you can see in the example ([asset/resume/getHandledJson.js](https://github.com/kireerik/refo/blob/ec14756dc0046ff7c007e0af1200f39678e3e632/example/asset/resume/getHandledJson.js#L9)) as well:

 ```JavaScript
 const handleJSON = require('refo-handle-json')